 Decorate With Your Living Room's Color Palette

 The saying "don't ruin a good thing" is especially true when it comes to home decor.
 The Christmas decor in this room from A Burst of Beautiful is stunning, but it doesn't feel forced or out of place with the rest of the space's decor.
 Keep your Christmas decor in line with the rest of your color palette (even if it's not a traditional holiday color) for a more fluid feel.Continue to 8 of 21 below.

 When decorating your living space for Christmas, it's crucial to consider the size of your space.
 This room from Designing Vibes has high, sloped ceilings so the decorator picked a Christmas tree that's tall enough to stand proud.
 Whatever kind of space you have, make sure your Christmas tree is in proportion with the rest of the room, so you don't start to feel like an elf (or a giant) standing next to it.Continue to 9 of 21 below.

 Minimalistic Christmas Decor

-For the love of hygge, it's okay to scale back on your Christmas decor this year.
+It's okay to scale back on your Christmas decor this year.
 Consider taking a minimalistic Christmas decor approach, like in this lovely room from Annabode.
-At first glance it feels under-decorated, but the beauty is in the small details.
+At first glance, it feels under-decorated, but the beauty is in the small details.
 The evergreen accents and candle glow are enough to give this room a Christmas-y feelContinue to 10 of 21 below.

 10 of 21